-By Brett Williams.
-Last Updated 21st July 2021.
+By Joanne Jeffries.
+Last Updated 22nd October 2021.
 Welcome to our guide on shop accident claims to receive compensation for an accident in a shop.
 In this guide, we are going to take a look at accident in a shop claims in greater detail.
 In doing so, we are going to provide free legal advice and discuss shopping accident compensation in detail.
 Whether you are at work, in a shopping arcade, or any other public space, there is always a chance that you could be involved in an accident in a shop.

 - Minor to severe bruising